ManuelFeller/demo-api/README.md

 ### Local installation

-Follow these steps to prepare the API server for local execution
+Follow these steps to prepare the API server for running it locally:

 - open a terminal
 - navigate to a directory where you want to create the project-folder in